amuniz/amuniz.github.io/source/_posts/2014-03-14-talking-about-extjs-in-sevillajs-meetup.markdown

 I was talking about ExtJS in the [SevillaJS meetup](http://www.meetup.com/SevillaJS/events/169441972/) yesterday.

 The talk was not really a talk but a 2 hours live coding session.
 I used this slides as an introduction to the coding.
-They are not self-contained, but I put them here only fot the last slide...
+They are not self-contained, but I put them here only for the last slide...
 I love it :-)

 After 15 minutes with the slides I started to code an ExtJS app from scratch:

- * Create the basic proyect layout using Sencha CMD.
+ * Create the basic project layout using Sencha CMD.
  * Add a view component with two buttons.
  * Apply hbox layout.
  * Add a controller to manage the click event in one of the buttons.